Haojia-Hu/thesis/data/raw/ch02/control_variables/README.md

 # CBSA Population Data

+This folder documents the raw CBSA-level population data used as a control variable in Chapter 2.

 ## Source

 CBSA population data are obtained from the **U.S. Census Bureau’s Population Estimates Program (PEP)**,